Chart Color Schemes

 The level of general health in Northgate - Northfield is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Northgate - Northfield shows better-than-average health outcomes with lower prevalence of common conditions in its general population compared to national averages.
-However, higher rates are seen among older, at-risk cohorts.
+Northgate - Northfield shows better-than-average health outcomes, with lower prevalence of common conditions in its general population compared to national averages.
+However, it has higher rates among older, at-risk groups.

-Private health cover stands at approximately 49% (~9,740 people), lower than the national average of 55.3%.
-Mental health issues and arthritis were found to be the most common medical conditions, affecting 8.0% and 6.6% of residents respectively.
-Overall, 73.7% reported being free from medical ailments, slightly higher than Greater Adelaide's 72.8%.
-The area has 13.2% (2,614 people) of residents aged 65 and over, with health outcomes among seniors requiring more attention than the broader population.
+Private health cover is relatively low, at approximately 49% of the total population (~9,737 people), compared to the national average of 55.3%.
+The most prevalent medical conditions are mental health issues (8.0%) and arthritis (6.6%).
+About 73.7% of residents report no medical ailments, slightly higher than Greater Adelaide's 72.8%.
+The area has 13.2% of residents aged 65 and over (2,613 people), with health outcomes among seniors requiring more attention than the broader population.

 Frequently Asked Questions - Health